Local community joins together for climate protest in St. Peter

 Millions worldwide participated in a global strike Sept.
 20 to demand action on climate change.
-The worldwide movement encompassed St. Peter, where Gustavus students and members of the Nicollet County community vocalized their desires for change.
+The worldwide movement encompassed St. Peter, where Gustavus students and members of the local community vocalized their desires for change.

 “The climate activities today are in response to a May 23 open letter signed by Greta Thunberg and 46 other young climate activists from around the world.
 They said, ‘The youth have been leading climate activism up until now.
 It’s time for the adults to join us,” Gladys Schmidts said at the climate rally.
 Schmidts, a longtime environmental and peace activist, was the first to call for a climate protest in St. Peter.